You may need to pay the higher rates of Stamp Duty Land Tax (SDLT) if you buy an additional residential property for

 You can claim a refund by changing the original return or completing a SDLT repayment request form.
-This must be claimed within 3 months of the sale or 1 year of the filing date of the return, whichever comes later.
+This must be claimed within 3 months of the sale or one year of the filing date of the return, whichever comes later.

 Purchases that are not charged the higher rates

 You won’t have to pay the higher rates on a new property if the chargeable consideration is less than £40,000.

 You also will not have to pay the higher rates if: